Prepare for an entry-level nursing career with the skills needed to become a Licenced Practical or Licensed Vocational Nurse (LVN/LPN).1

 You have a big heart, and want to use that compassion and caring to help people feel better.
 The Practical Nursing and Vocational Nursing programs at Carrington College are intended to provide you with the skills to help you succeed.

-There is a large need for health care workers in the U.S. According to the Bureau of Labor Statistics, there are expected to be 728,900 jobs for Licensed Practical and Licensed Vocational Nurses between 2018 and 2028.
-That’s a job growth of 11%, which is much faster than the national average3.
+There is a large need for health care workers in the U.S. According to the Bureau of Labor Statistics, there are expected to be 751,900 jobs for Licensed Practical and Licensed Vocational Nurses between 2020 and 2030.
+That’s a job growth of 9%, which is as fast as the national average for all occupations.3.

 Licensed Practical and Licensed Vocational Nurses can work in a variety of professional settings including: